MAY, 2026

 The match wasn't tied to a single day—it ran for almost a week, which converted a moment-in-time peg into a sustained giving window.
 Fundraisers had multiple days to push, donors had multiple chances to give, and the campaign got a much longer tail of momentum than a 24-hour push would have produced.

-Out-of-the-box thinking on a small charity scale — ACT Wildlife
+Out-of-the-box thinking on a small charity scale

-The appeal opens with “This Mother's Day give orphans a second chance,” a line that pivots Mother's Day from the human angle to the wildlife angle without losing the emotional logic of the day.
-The hero featured Lindy, a volunteer wildlife carer who's been raising wombat joeys for 15 years, and Digby, an actual wombat in her care who, if he were in the wild, would still be drinking his mother's milk.
-The story is the hero: it’s a real foster mum and a real baby, both visible on the page.
+The hero features Lindy, a volunteer wildlife carer who's been raising wombat joeys for 15 years, and Digby, an actual wombat in her care who, if he were in the wild, would still be drinking his mother's milk.

 The donation amounts are linked directly to mother-themed gift-in-kind impact: $20 buys a marsupial teat pack. $50 buys specialist formula. $100 covers medication.
 Every ask has a tangible impact, so donors can see exactly what their gift buys.
-The page is straight out of the box with no customisations beyond the campaign-specific imagery and copy, and it works!
+The page is straight out of the box with no customizations beyond the campaign-specific imagery and copy, and it works!

 Inspired by what these campaigns have built?